-I believe it is vital that we continue to bolster our nation’s energy independence, especially given our nation’s current economic situation.
-The need to transition to renewable fuels, such as wind energy, ethanol, and biodiesel, could help reduce our dependence on foreign oil while providing a much-needed boost to our economy by creating jobs and decreasing energy costs.
+I believe it is vital we continue to bolster our nation’s energy independence, especially given our nation’s current economic situation.
+Transitioning to renewable fuels, such as wind energy, ethanol, and biodiesel, help reduce our dependence on foreign oil while providing a much-needed boost to our economy by creating jobs and decreasing energy costs.

-|3/6/14||Thune/Klobuchar Introduce Bipartisan Legislation to Address Propane and Heating Fuel Shortages|
+|5/22/14||Senate Passes Thune, Klobuchar Bill to Better Address Future Propane and Heating Fuel Shortages|